 What’s funny to me is that, while there are many organic sounds and instruments that sort of follow a four-stage “envelope” in their dynamic shape, none of them actually follow attack, decay, sustain, then release.

-As we can see here, the envelope isn’t very complex: there’s basically no attack stage (at least dynamically).
+Think about a piano.
+The envelope isn’t very complex: there’s basically no attack stage (at least dynamically).
 It then decays quickly.
 In an ADSR envelope, we’d hit the sustain stage next, but think about how a piano sounds: it never really “sustains” like a synth does.
 As you’re holding the key down, the note slowly decays away into nothing if you hold it down long enough.
 In envelope terms, this means we would need an attack, a fast decay, and then another slow decay after that.
 Weird!
 The release after we let go of the key (in the last two segments in this waveform) is pretty short, too.
 So to create this we’d actually need something like an ADDR envelope which doesn’t really exist, sadly, but we can create things similar to this with complex envelope generators or by adding multiple envelopes together.
 And that’s just for dynamics: we’d need something similar but with different timing for the harmonic side of things.

 Let’s make some noise.
 Here I have a bass sample to analyze: